Gowtham1729/Image-Processing/README.md

 (ES 203: Digital Systems Project, Prof. Joycee Mekie, IITGN)

 ## Introduction
-Image Processing Toolbox in Verilog using Basys3 FPGA In this project, we have implemented image processing operations (those involving convolutions) on a given image through FPGA Basys-3.
-We send a given image in binary form to the FPGA Block RAM and then perform some specific image processing applications depending user’s choice in the FPGA itself and then display it through a VGA display.
-We use Verilog as the hardware description language and python for converting the given digital image into binary form.
-(We used Vivado software to make this)
+The Image Processing Toolbox is a Verilog-based implementation designed for the Basys3 FPGA.
+This project facilitates various image processing operations, specifically convolution-based techniques, on a given input image.
+The image is sent to the FPGA Block RAM in binary format, where selected image processing operations are performed according to the user's choice.
+The processed image is then displayed via a VGA display.
+The hardware description language used for this project is Verilog, while Python is employed to convert digital images into binary form.
+The Vivado software suite was utilized for development.

 ## Block Memory
-To feed the image into verilog, we need to convert it binary (.coe file).
+The Block Memory module serves as a storage component for the image data in binary format (i.e., a .coe file) within the Verilog project.
+To convert the image into this binary format, we utilize a Python script.
+The converted image has a number of rows equal to the total number of pixels, and each row contains 24 bits (8 bits for each color channel).
+For instance, a 160x115 pixel image would have 18,400 rows.

-We do that using python.
-The converted image is such that it has as many rows as the total number of pixel and each row having 24 bit (8X3).
-So a 160X115p image will have 18400 rows.
+In the project, a Block Memory module is created with as many addresses as the number of rows and 24 data bits.
+For the example mentioned above, the module would have 2^15 address bits.
+This memory module can then be instantiated and used in the main module.

-Then a block Memory Module is created in the project which has as many addresses as the number of rows and 24 data bits.
-So, for the above example, it will have 215 address bits.
+The Block Memory module includes inputs such as clock, address, data-in, and read-write command, as well as a data-out output.
-This Memory module, like other modules can be instantiated and used in the main module.
-The module has inputs as clock, address,datain and read-write command and the dataout as output.
-So, for a given address, it gives the daa at that address during that clock cycle.
-And thus can give only one data set at a time (here one pixel).
+ For a given address, the module provides the data at that address during the corresponding clock cycle.
+As a result, only one data set (i.e., one pixel) can be accessed at a time.
-For convolutions, we need multiple pixels at a time to use the kernels, that we access by adding and subtracting values to the address.
+For convolution operations, multiple pixels are needed simultaneously to apply the kernel.
+These pixels can be accessed by adding and subtracting values from the address accordingly.